 The Create foreign key on and the Join type options are used to specify a foreign key type which will establish and enforce a link between the data in the primary and the new table.

 The preview tab displays a SQL script that will be executed in order to split the selected table.
 It can be opened in a new query window by selecting the Create script button, ready for editing or executing via SQL Server Management Studio:

 Second in order, the Warnings tab will provide warnings, for example, if the original table was referenced in DML or SELECT statements contained within stored procedures, functions or triggers.
 If a column references in such a statement will be moved to a new table, the referring objects need to be reviewed and updated accordingly:

 The Sequence tab

 This tab summarizes the generated SQL script in a tree-like form by showing actions in the order they will be performed.
 Please note that the action sequence is specifically generated in such a way as to prevent any dependency problems:

 Finally, the Dependencies tab provides a list of dependent objects that refer to the table which will be split.
 To preserve dependencies, generated SQL script modifies dependent objects via ALTER statements accordingly:

 The Split table feature provides a detailed preview in several categories of what’s affected and how a table splitting process will be executed.
-These can be further analyzed, or you can simply and safely split the table by selecting the Create script button, which will open script in the Query editor.
-After Execute button is clicked, secondary table will be created and the primary table will be modified if any columns were marked to be moved.
+These can be further analyzed, or simply and safely split the table with a click on the Create script button, which will open script in the Query editor.
+After the Execute button is clicked, secondary table will be created and the primary table will be modified if any columns were marked to be moved.
 Note that the columns moved from the primary table cannot be moved back using ApexSQL Refactor features since the destination table cannot be an existing one.